bloominstituteoftechnology/Sprint-Challenge--Intro-C-OS/README.md

 ## Challenge 1

-Name at least three things that an operating system is responsible for handling?
+Name at least three things that an operating system is responsible for handling
+> Bridging IO with drivers.
+> Memory Management
+> Thread Management

 ## Challenge 2